HomeArticlesPositioning

 ✅ Correct!

-Doubled (non-superimposed) mandibular rami on a lateral skull indicate rotation — the midsagittal plane was not parallel to the IR.
-In a true lateral, the right and left mandibular rami should be perfectly superimposed.
-Tilt, by contrast, would show non-superimposed orbital roofs.
+Markedly doubled mandibular rami on a lateral skull indicate rotation — the midsagittal plane was not parallel to the IR.
+In a true lateral, paired structures should be closely superimposed; non-superimposed orbital roofs indicate tilt.